SecretFoundation/docs/secret-network-overview/blockchain-technology/ibc.md

 The core vision of Cosmos is to scale horizontally by having an ecosystem of interconnected application specific blockchains.
 Inter-Blockchain Communication Protocol (IBC) is responsible for interconnecting heterogeneous blockchains or in another way, relaying data packets between arbitrary state machines (i.e application blockchains).

-It could also be defined as a generic and standard protocol implementation for transfering value between chains, not only limited to Cosmos chains as other blockchains with different consensus could support IBC to communicate with the Cosmos Ecosystem (Polkadot, Ethereum through a peg zone for example).
+It could also be defined as a generic and standard protocol implementation for transferring value between chains, not only limited to Cosmos chains as other blockchains with different consensus could support IBC to communicate with the Cosmos Ecosystem (Polkadot, Ethereum through a peg zone for example).

 IBC provides a common protocol for blockchains to communicate in a standardized and trustless way.